ThreatConnect-Inc/tcex/docs/src/batch.rst

 For Interface 1 and 2 the xid is optional, if not provided or set to True a unique xid based off the group "type-name" or indicator "type-value" will be auto-generated.
 If xid is set to False a random xid will be generated.
 A string value can also be passed if the xid is a known value (e.g., the id field from an remote source).
 Passing in an xid when possible is best practice and allows Groups and Indicators to be easily updated.

-.. note:: For Groups when using a unique xid value generated using "type-name" support of duplicate group name is not possible.
+.. important:: For Groups when using a unique xid value generated using "type-name" support of duplicate group name is not possible.
 If having duplicate group names is a requirement then a xid should be provided for each group.

 .. note:: In all of the examples below, the code to create the content is removed.
 You can read more about how to actually create the content in the [submit section](https://docs.threatconnect.com/en/latest/tcex/batch.html#submit).